 The other game-changing feature on the Farpoint is its clamshell opening.
 Now, this might not sound like much.
 But when you’re at the airport and trying to reach the wallet that you left in the pants at the bottom of your bag, unpacking everything you own just to get to it can be a nightmare, to say the least.

 The Farpoint 70 is a bit larger than some might feel is necessary but it carries its weight well and doesn’t feel oversized at all.
-However, if you absolutely need a smaller size, we recommend the Farpoint 55, the Ariel for women, or Aether for men as digital nomad backpack alternatives.
+However, if you absolutely need a smaller size, we recommend the Farpoint 55, the Aura for women, or Aether for men as longer-term digital nomad backpack alternatives.

 2. Packing Cubes